dogerish/fps/README.md

 Raycaster made by me, algorithms inspired by online sources.

 * Uses C++ and SDL 2
-* No support for Windows, sorry
-* Add support for Windows if you want to be a legend
+* Limited support for Windows: extract `game-win32.zip` and run the executable.
+If you have problems create an issue.
 * I haven't tested it on Linux, but it might work.
 * `make` to compile.
 Comment the `--debug` in like the third line of the makefile and then `make redo` to get a non-debug binary, which might be a bit faster.
-* Textures that aren't lame are from Cube 2: Sauerbraten
+* Textures that aren't lame are from Cube 2: Sauerbraten.
+Check out the `locations.txt` file there.

 ## Blog I Guess
 1. [![video](thumbnails/2021-12-21%20at%2011.29.36.png)](https://streamable.com/1bni67)<br/>